 Gold IRAs are commonly funded with pre-tax dollars rolled over from another retirement account.
 Gold IRA companies then sell you IRS-approved gold, silver, platinum and palladium for storage in retirement accounts.
 The companies also help facilitate the IRA setup and coordination between you, the account custodian (an administrator required by IRS regulations) and the storage facility where your gold will be held.

 When you reach the age of 59 ½, you can start taking withdrawals, but you aren’t required to.
-Once you reach 73, you must take minimum distributions.
+Gold IRAs are offered in traditional and Roth versions.
+For traditional gold IRAs, once you reach 73, you must take required minimum distributions (RMDs).
 You’ll have the choice of liquidating your gold or have it shipped to you.
 If you liquidate it, keep in mind that the buyback price you’ll receive from the company will likely be lower than the current price at which your gold would sell.
 Depending on the type of gold, that difference can range from around 2% to 35% lower (and possibly even lower for very rare coins), but it can vary.
 If you choose to have your metal shipped to you, you may have to cover transportation costs, and you’d have to store it safely, plus pay for insurance.

 Pros and cons

-Some gold IRA companies have a minimum investment of $50,000, which may be impractical for some retirement savers, as most financial advisors recommend holding no more than 5% to 10% of your investment portfolio in precious metals.
+Some gold IRA companies have minimum investment requirements as high as $50,000, which may be impractical for some retirement savers, as most financial advisors recommend holding no more than 5% to 10% of your investment portfolio in alternative assets, which include precious metals.

 Be wary that some gold IRA companies use scare tactics in their marketing to exploit fears of a catastrophic and unprecedented meltdown of the U.S. financial system.